 CMF Experimental’s Innovation Program offers support to three types of projects, including:

-Projects in the conceptual or prototyping phases may receive Canadian government funding to conduct feasibility or market assessments, create storyboards, and prepare the final version of scripts.
-These early project stages should result in companies being ready to start production when complete.
+Projects in the conceptual phase may receive Canadian government funding to create, test, and verify a design idea or proof of concept.
+These early project stages should result in companies being ready to start designing and demonstrating the product’s functionality

-Through the Media Prototyping Projects category, software developers may receive up to 75% of eligible project expenses to a maximum $250,000 in interactive digital media funding.
+Through the Media Conceptualization Projects category, software developers may receive up to 75% of eligible project expenses to a maximum $15,000 in interactive digital media funding.

-Prototyping projects are awarded funding as a repayable advance.
-If no further funding is requested from CMF for future project stages, the advance can be repaid or (through formal request) converted into a recoupable investment and applied to a production project.
-If more funding is sought directly through CMF’s Media Production Projects stream, the advance is automatically converted into a recoupable investment and combined with Production funding.
+Conceptualization projects are awarded funding as a repayable advance.
+If no further funding is requested from CMF for future project stages, the advance can be repaid.
+If requesting funding for a Prototyping project, it will be combined and continue to be a repayable advance due at the end of the project.
+If requesting additional funding for an Innovation project, a formal request can be made to convert this advance into a recoupable investment and combined with any additional funds received.

-Through the Media Production Projects category, interactive digital media developers may receive up to 75% of expenses to a maximum $1,000,000 in software funding.
+Through the Media Prototyping Projects category, interactive digital media developers may receive up to 75% of expenses to a maximum $250,000 in software funding.

-Through the Media Marketing and Promotion Projects category, software developers may receive up to 75% of eligible expenses to a maximum $400,000 in small business funding.
+Through the Media Innovation Projects category, digital media developers may receive up to 75% of eligible expenses to a maximum $1,500,000.

-Eligible Canada Media Fund: Experimental Stream – Innovation Program applicants must be either:
+Eligible Canada Media Fund: Experimental Stream applicants must be either:

 - A for-profit company which is Canadian-controlled and has a head office in Canada; or